 Grilled chicken is a healthy and nutritious protein source that is low in fat and calories.
 It is a versatile ingredient that can be enjoyed independently, as part of a salad, or in a sandwich.
 Here are some nutrition facts about grilled chicken:

-• Grilled chicken is also a good source of protein, with a typical serving containing around 25 to 30 grams of protein, depending on the cut and preparation method.
+- Grilled chicken is also a good source of protein.
+A typical serving contains 25 to 30 grams of protein, depending on the cut and preparation method.
 Protein is essential for building and repairing tissues and maintaining muscle mass and strength.

-• Grilled chicken is not a significant carbohydrate or fiber source, but it contains some vitamins and minerals, such as vitamin B6, vitamin B12, and iron.
+- Grilled chicken is not a significant source of carbohydrates or fiber, but it does contain some vitamins and minerals, such as vitamin B6, vitamin B12, and iron.

-• Grilled chicken can be a part of a healthy and balanced diet when prepared with healthy ingredients and served with nutritious sides such as vegetables or whole grains.
+- Grilled chicken can be a part of a healthy and balanced diet when prepared with wholesome ingredients and served with nutritious sides such as vegetables or whole grains.
 However, it is essential to be mindful of portion sizes and avoid overconsumption of sauces or marinades that may be high in sugar or sodium.

 Fried Chicken vs. Grilled Chicken Calories